Farnborough, Hampshire: Sport and recreation

 The town's rugby union club, Farnborough RFC, was established in 1915 and has long been a fixture of the local sporting scene.
 The club's current home ground is at Tile Barn Close and it fields teams across various levels of the Hampshire leagues.

-Farnborough FC plays in the National League South.
+Farnborough FC plays at Cherrywood Road in the National League South.
 The club has a long and storied history, dating back to the late 19th century; it has occasionally gained national prominence, most notably when they reached the fourth round of the FA Cup in 2003, where they were narrowly defeated by Arsenal at Highbury.

 Other sports catered for in the town include cricket, with Cove Cricket Club playing in the Morrant Thames Valley Cricket League, and hockey, where the Camberley and Farnborough Hockey Club represents the local area.
 There are also tennis clubs, a cycling club and facilities for various other recreational activities.

 Arts and entertainment

 Farnborough has a varied cultural offering, with a range of arts, entertainment and leisure facilities catering to local residents and visitors.

 Farnborough is also home to several museums and heritage attractions that celebrate the town's rich aviation history.
 The Farnborough Air Sciences Trust (FAST) operates a museum dedicated to the legacy of the Royal Aircraft Establishment, with exhibits on the development of British aeronautical technology.
 Visitors can also explore the historic wind tunnels on the former RAE site, which have been preserved as listed buildings.